israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 can predict employees will leave the company.
 For this task, we used XGBoost binary classification as an excellent
 choice in turnover prediction for improved employee retention and reduced cost of re-training new hires.
 ### Data Sources
-- A csv file for the capstone project was provided by Google/Coursera in a Jupyter Notebook.
+- A CSV file for the capstone project was provided by Google/Coursera in a Jupyter Notebook.

 ### Tools
-- Jupyter Notebook: Data Cleaning, Data Analysis, Modeling, and Visualizations
+- I used a Jupyter Notebook for the entire project including the Data Cleaning, Data Analysis, Modeling, and Visualization.

 ### Data Cleaning
 - Executed **.info()** to gather basic information about the data
 - Executed **.describe()** for descriptive statistics
-- Renamed columns and correct spelling, change names to snake_case, and make them more concise as needed. e.g., 'average_montly_hours' [sic] becomes 'monthly_hours.'
+- Renamed columns and corrected spelling, changed names to snake_case, and made them more concise as needed. e.g., 'average_montly_hours' [sic] becomes 'monthly_hours.'
 - Checked for missing values
 - Removed duplicates with the method, drop_duplicates()